onzack/kube-defcon/networkpolicy-collector/README.md

 # NetworkPolicy Collector
 ## Comment
-For the moment, the NetworkPolicy Collector is cept as simple as possible with just a few bash scripts.
+For the moment, the NetworkPolicy Collector is kept as simple as possible with just a few bash scripts.

 ## Start the NetworkPolicy Collector
 ### Needed environment variables